Settings

 - Unknown External Sender

 Each threat type can be enabled or disabled using the adjacent checkbox.
-If a threat type is enabled, Coro allows you to configure the security mode.
-This determines the outcome when that threat is detected.
-Select from the following options:
+If a threat type is enabled, Coro uses the configured Security mode to determine the outcome when that threat is detected.
+Coro supports the following modes:

 Mode | Description |